 All other adjusting is done by utilizing one of the two modules available:

 - speed rotating module

 - smooth rotating module

 No bow press is needed.
-You can tune your let-off from 65% all the way to 80%.
-Which is even for today’s standards, still pretty decent…
+You can tune your let-off from 65% to 80%.
+Which is, even by today’s standards, still pretty decent…

 The bow was sold as a ready-to-shoot package (R.A.K.).
 I doubt that you’ll find an offer with the original components.
 As with most sets, equipment will change due to individual preferences.

 The bow is not offered by Bowtech anymore.
-Your best chances to find an offer probably is ebay, or some private garage sale.
+Your best chances to find an offer are probably on eBay or some private garage sale.